sclgo/usqlgen/README.md

 `usql` is great because it is a multi-platform, multi-database SQL client in a single binary.
 Learn more about `usql` from its [README](https://github.com/xo/usql#readme).

-`usqlgen` builds on usql's extensibility to allow including arbitrary drivers.
+`usqlgen` builds on usql's extensibility to allow including arbitrary drivers and other customizations, without needing to fork.

 ![Tests](https://github.com/sclgo/usqlgen/actions/workflows/go.yml/badge.svg)